J-Saun/J-Saun/README.md

 ## About Me

 ###### Hi there!
-My name is Joshua, a self-taught coder with a strong work ethic and a passion for learning new things.
+My name is Joshua.
+I'm a self-taught/bootcamp coder with a strong work ethic and a passion for learning new things.
 I specialize in building dynamic web applications using a variety of technologies, including HTML, CSS, Javascript, MongoDB, Mongoose, Express, React, Node, Ejs, MySQL, and PHP.
+<br><br>
 With my blue-collar background, I bring a unique perspective to my coding and a commitment to getting the job done right.
 I'm always eager to take on new challenges and learn the latest techniques to improve my skills.
+<br><br>
 Some of my recent projects are linked below.
+<br><br>
 If you're looking for a developer with a strong work ethic and a passion for learning, you've come to the right place.
 Let's connect and see how I can help bring your ideas to life!

 ## Projects